 New York Post reports that as a teenager, anyway, as the guy that's responsible for what happened, he cheered the day the terrorists flew these jets into the Twin Towers and the Pentagon, as his former classmates are now recalling.

-Anyway, self-proclaimed Islamic State Devotee.
+Anyway, self-proclaimed Islamic State devotee.

-This guy is a sophomore, anyway, when that happened, then you have all these reports of all these co-workers of his all going out there all saying the same thing that this guy claimed to be a member of Al Qaeda and associated and aligned with Al Qaeda in the Hezbollah.
+Then you have all these reports of all these co-workers of his all going out there, all saying the same thing, that this guy claimed to be a member of al-Qaeda and associated and aligned with al-Qaeda in Hezbollah.

-That resulted in a ten month investigation.
+That resulted in a 10-month investigation.

 He was on the terror watch list.